unicorn-wg/aipref-attachment/draft-it-aipref-attachment.md

 whether content can be requested and to determine what preferences apply to content.

-Rather than looking for a group based on a specific identifier, such as "ExampleBot", then falling back to the wildcard group ("*"), a crawler might have multiple groups, each with a different set of preferences.
+Rather than looking for a group based on a specific User-Agent identifier, such as "ExampleBot", then falling back to the wildcard group ("*"), a crawler might have multiple groups, each with a different set of preferences.

-Where there are multiple groups, a crawler first looks for groups with a matching identifer.
+Where there are multiple groups, a crawler first looks for groups with a matching User-Agent identifer.
 If any groups match the crawler identity
-(as defined in {{Section 2.2.1 of ROBOTS}}), all matching groups are used.
+(as defined in {{Section 2.2.1 of ROBOTS}}), all matching groups are considered.
-If there are no matching groups, all groups that include a User-Agent of "*" are used.
+If there are no matching groups, all groups that include a User-Agent of "*" are considered.

 In determining which group applies for a given resource, the crawler evaluates each group in turn.